top of page

 4.1 Composition

-The CRG will comprise of 8 to 10 external members, appointed for a term of two years and includes:
+The CRG will comprise of up to 15 external members, appointed for a term of two years and includes:

-Local Government Representatives: Elected officials or staff from East Gippsland Shire Council and Wellington Shire Council (one representative each).
+• Local Government Representatives: Elected officials or staff from East Gippsland Shire Council and Wellington Shire Council.

 4.2 Selection Process